tweag/nickel/doc/basics/typing.md

 That's too bad, because in practice the code of `flatten` is agnostic with respect to the type of elements of the list.
 That is, `flatten` is *generic*.
-This is expressed in Nickel with so-calleds *parametric polymorphism*.
+This is expressed in Nickel with so-called *parametric polymorphism*.
 This is really just a pedantic label for some flavour of generics.
-Generic parameters are introduced by the keyword `forall` followed by an identifier.
+Generic parameters are introduced by the keyword `forall`, followed by an identifier.
 We can now fix our example:

 ```nickel